JulichBrainAtlas/ContourRecon/README.md

 # ContourRecon

-Collection of Perl scripts for processing xml contour files from a mapping project as to part of the probabilistic cytoarchitectonic Julich-Brain Atlas.
+Collection of Perl scripts for processing xml contour files from a mapping project as part of the probabilistic cytoarchitectonic Julich-Brain Atlas.

 Repository: <https://github.com/JulichBrainAtlas/ContouRecon>